In a nutshell

 Babka Zana

 What do you need to know?
-Babka Zana is a small, charming bakery with two locations – near Pigalle and Place des Vosges.
-They serve fresh babka, cakes, tarts, pastries, and sandwiches.
+Babka Zana is a small, charming bakery with two locations — one near Pigalle and one near the Place des Vosges.
+They offer fresh babka rolls, cakes, tarts, pastries, and sandwiches.

-Babka Zana at Pigalle on Google Maps and Babka Zana at Place des Vosges.
+Babka Zana near Pigalle on Google Maps and Babka Zana near Place des Vosges.

 Little Tokyo

 What do you need to know?
-Little Tokyo, between the Louvre and the Opera, is full of Asian restaurants along Rue Sainte-Anne.
-You can easily eat your way through the neighborhood.
+Little Tokyo is an entire neighborhood between the Louvre and the Opéra, packed with Asian restaurants.
+You can practically eat your way down the entire Rue Sainte-Anne.

 Is it worth it?
-Authentic Japanese and Korean dishes are always a hit.
-Try Udon Bistro Kunitoraya for arguably the best udon in Paris.
-There are also plenty of Asian grocery stores nearby.
+Authentic Japanese and Korean food is always a great choice.
+At Udon Bistro Kunitoraya, for example, you can supposedly get the best udon dishes in all of Paris — and from what we tasted, we believe it.
+There are also Asian grocery shops dotted throughout the area.

 Lucette fait des crêpes

 What do you need to know?
-Lucette fait des crêpes is near Passage Jouffroy, offering a wide range of sweet and savory crêpes.
+Lucette fait des crêpes is a crêperie very close to the Passage Jouffroy, with a wide selection of both savory and sweet crêpes.

 Lucette fait des crêpes on Google Maps